GeorgiaFloyd CountyCourt Process

 Don't Face This Alone

-In Floyd County, DUI cases are typically handled in the State Court of Floyd County.
-This court has jurisdiction over misdemeanor offenses, including most first, second, and even some third DUI offenses.
+DUI cases in Floyd County are typically handled by the State Court of Floyd County.
+This court has jurisdiction over misdemeanor offenses, including most DUI charges.
+The exact courtroom location and judge assigned to your case will be listed on your court summons.

 The Court Process Timeline